-There is limited monitoring of radiation in the air, milk and water in California.
-And public access to the data is limited.
-Near real time radiation levels close to San Onofre are not available to the public.
+There is limited monitoring of radiation in the air, milk and water.
+Public access to the data is limited.
+In California, official near real time radiation levels close to San Onofre and Diablo Canyon are not available to the public.
 See California Radiation Monitors map, and EPA RADNET website and location map, and EPA radionuclide water testing requirements.

-- EPA does not have a radiation monitor within about 50 miles of the San Onofre nuclear plant.
+EPA does not have a radiation monitor within 50 miles of the San Onofre nuclear plant.
 The closest monitors are in San Diego and Anaheim.
 The radiation beta-particle sensors in San Diego and other major cities are turned off.

 - The EPA provides inadequate radiation monitoring and attempts are being made to lower EPA radiation safety standards.
 See Dan Hirsch’s 10/31/2011 presentation to the EPA Concerns Regarding Radiation Protection Standards in a Post-Fukushima Era.
 The section about inadequate EPA monitoring starts on Slide 71.